FedeSCode/MoviesApp/README.md

 ### Prerequisites <a name = "prerequisites"></a>

-What things you need to install:
+Things you need to install:
-- Create mongoDb database
 - install nodejs
 - install npm
 - install angular-cli

+Create mongoDb database <br>
-upload MoviesApp project
+upload MoviesApp project <br>

 ## 🚀 Deployment <a name = "deployment"></a>